cliveyg/poptape-lister-redux/README.md

 ### Authenticated Routes

-All authenticated routes require an `X-Public-ID` header containing a valid UUID (in production, this would be extracted from JWT tokens).
+All authenticated routes require an `X-Access-Token` header containing a valid UUID (in production, this would be extracted from JWT tokens).

 #### Watchlist Management
 ```